-EDAD 642 Seminar in Decision Theory Seminar in Communication Theory Seminar in Management Systems 3

-and Analysis Specialist Degree Practicum in 3

-Administration Courses in curriculum 8

-O

-Two of EDF 765 the following: Sociological Foundations of

-EDF 785 Education Philosophical Foundations of 3

-EDF 740 Education Psychological Foundations of 3

-25 Education 3

-graduation hours out GENERA tives to complete requirements on, including at least six quarter tside the field of education.
-L SCHOOL ADMINISTRATION llowing is the required program. for

-1. Com npletion of the common requirem .A. in administration. ents

-rse requirements listed below:

-Descriptive Statistics (or EDAD •

-SRM 505 660) Statistical Inference (or EDAD 661) 3

-SRM 700 Introduction to Doctoral Research 3

-EDAD 630 Methods of Comprehensive Educational Planning 3

-EDAD 670 Elementary School Organization, Administration, and Supervision 3

-EDAD 671 Secondary School Organization, 3

-EDAD 641 Administration, and Supervision Seminar in Decision Theory 3

-FDAD 642 Seminar in Communication Theory 3

-Seminar in Management Systems 3

-EDAD 704 and Analysis 3

-EDAD 701 Specialist Degree Practicum Courses in Curriculum 8 6

-Two of the following:

-EDF 765 Sociological Foundations of

-Education 3

-EDF 785 Philosophical Foundations of Education 3

-EDF 740 Psychological Foundations of .
-3
+- 1. Completion of all specific requirements for the M.A. in Secondary School Administration. - 2.
+Course requirements listed below:

+SRM 504 Descriptive Statistics (or EDAD 3 660) SRM 505 Statistical Inference (or EDAD 661) 3 SRM 700 Introduction to Doctoral Research 3 EDAD 630 Methods of Comprehensive Educational Planning 3 EDAD 641 Seminar in Decision Theory 3 EDAD 642 Seminar in Communication Theory 3 EDAD 643 Seminar in Management Systems and Analysis 3 EDAD 701 Specialist Degree Practicum in Administration 8 Courses in curriculum 6 Two of the following: EDF 765 Sociological Foundations of Education 3 EDF 785 Philosophical Foundations of Education 3 EDF 740 Psychological Foundations of 3 Education